bringauto/etna/README.md

 - virtual-plc - start only Virtual PLC
 - mqtt - start only MQTT vernemq broker
 - module-gateway - start only Module Gateway
-- http-api - start HTTP API server and the related PostgreSQL database
+- http-api - start fleet protocol HTTP API server and the related PostgreSQL database
+- for-virtual-fleet - start fleet protocol HTTP API server, the related PostgreSQL database, fleet management integration layer, virtual fleet management, fleet management HTTP API server and mission module display tool

 Now you can run `docker compose --profile <profile> up` where `profile` is the name of the profile above.

-To run components with different arguments you can edit the configuration files placed under configuration/<component>
+To run components with different arguments you can edit the configuration files placed under `configuration/<component_name>/` where `component_name` is the name of the component.

 ### HTTP API

-To show the OpenAPI specification (the service must be running), visit http://localhost:8080/v2/protocol/openapi.json.
+To show the OpenAPI specification (the service must be running), visit [http://localhost:8080/v2/protocol/openapi.json](http://localhost:8080/v2/protocol/openapi.json).
-To explore the API endpoints and entities, visit http://localhost:8080/v2/protocol/ui.
+To explore the API endpoints and entities, visit [http://localhost:8080/v2/protocol/ui](http://localhost:8080/v2/protocol/ui).
 More on Swagger UI is [here](https://swagger.io/tools/swagger-ui/).

 The HTTP API requires authentication via API keys.
 To access all its endpoints, you can use the